Shabbat and Holidays

 Updates

-Tikkun Leil – Sunday night, June 1, 6:30 p.m. at the home of Rabbi and Marisa Krishef, 2021 Michigan St. NECelebrate with a pot luck Dairy Dinner and a variety of learning opportunities Please come for dinner and a Tikkun Leil Shavuot series of study sessions let by Rabbi Krishef and others.
-Sign up for … Read more
+Thursday night, May 21, 6:30 p.m. at the home of Rabbi and Marisa Krishef, 2021 Michigan St. NE Celebrate with a pot luck Dairy Dinner and a variety of learning opportunities Please come for dinner and a Tikkun Leil Shavuot series of study sessions let by Rabbi Krishef and others.
+Sign up for the potluck … Read more